intel/QAT_Engine/docs/config_options.md

     INIT_ENGINE or will automatically get initialized on the first QAT crypto operation.
 The initialization on fork is enabled by default.

---enable-qat_sw_heuristic_timeout/--disable-qat_sw_heuristic_timeout
+--enable-qat_sw_heuristic_timeout
-    Disable/Enable self tuning of the timeout in the polling thread in the Intel(R) QAT SW.
+    Enable self tuning of the timeout in the polling thread in the Intel(R) QAT SW.
 This flag is valid only incase of QAT SW (disabled by default).

---disable-qat_cycle_counts/--enable-qat_cycle_counts
+--enable-qat_cycle_counts
-    Disable/Enable cycle count measurement in the qat_sw acceleration.
+    Enable cycle count measurement in the qat_sw acceleration.
     This support is only extended to qat_sw acceleration code path (disabled by default).